These European cities are fed up with tourists

 Barcelona welcomed over 8 million visitors last year.

-Some locals say that number is far too high, and have taken to the streets to in recent weeks to protest the influx.
+Some locals say that number is far too high, and have taken to the streets in recent weeks to protest the influx.
 In the Barceloneta neighborhood, protesters have carried signs reminding tourists that the area is their home.

 The city council has approved new regulations to curb hotel construction in the downtown area and capped private home rentals.
 Authorities have decided to spend the proceeds from a tourist tax on citizen services, rather than tourism promotion.